pnp/blog/content/weekly-agenda/24-09-02/index.md

 Demos this time

-* [Anshul Jethwani](https://www.linkedin.com/in/ajethwani/) (Microsoft) - Zero-to-One in AI - Pro-Code extensibility example solutions to build for scale (PART 1)
+* [Marc Windle](https://www.linkedin.com/in/marc-windle-908b3055/) (Microsoft) - Getting started with SharePoint Embedded using the updated VSCode extension Bot for collecting feedback from users
 * [Vesa Juvonen](https://www.linkedin.com/in/vesajuvonen/) (Microsoft) - Introduction to new Viva Connections data visualization components
-* [Marc Windle](https://www.linkedin.com/in/marc-windle-908b3055/) (Microsoft)  - Getting started with SharePoint Embedded using the updated VSCode extension Bot for collecting feedback from users

 Also: 📷 Picture Time with community in Together Mode!